Girv98/asca-rust/doc/doc.md

 In the rule above, plosives and nasals cluster only if they are of a different place of articulation.

 ## Variables
-Variables allow us to invoke a previously matched element.
+Variables allow us to invoke the value of a previously matched element.
 Variables are declared by using the `=` operator, followed by a number.
 This number can then be used later in the rule to invoke the variable.
 Currently; matrices, groups, and syllables can be assigned to a variable.

 Using variables, we can implement metathesis without need of the `&` operator.